BaronBonet/blog/src/content/posts/hex-architecture-and-chat-gpt_part-1.md

 In this series, we'll explore using ChatGPT to write and test many routine aspects of software development, ChatGPT (I'll be using ChatGPT-4 throughout these posts and will refer to it as ChatGPT) excels at well-defined, small tasks.
 Hexagonal architecture encourages well-defined, bounded software, making it possible to delegate numerous "implementation details" to ChatGPT.

-This post will cover implementing core business logic and domain models.
+This post will cover implementing core business logic, ports, domain models, and introduce testing in hexagonal architecture.

 ## Hexagonal Architecture